Utah Court Records

 To start the expungement process in Utah, the petitioner must also obtain a certificate of eligibility from the Utah Bureau of Criminal Identification (BCI).
 After BCI provides the petitioner with a certificate, it must be filed within 90 days with the 'Petition to Expunge Records.'
 However, anyone unable to meet this deadline may request a petition again.

+Per the New Utah Rule of Criminal Procedure 42, the Court is responsible for presenting the prosecutor in charge of the case with a copy of the petition.
+Afterward, the prosecutor will review the petition and respond within 35 days.
 A prosecutor may reject the expungement petition if the petitioner does not meet the probation requirements or is deemed to endanger the public.
 If there is a rejection from the prosecutor, the court must have a hearing.
-Once the judge signs the petition order, a notification will be sent to the individual to pick up a certified copy of the order through phone or email.
-The Court may inform the BCI of the Expungement Order, but the petitioner must get a copy of the records should any issue arise.
+If the petition is successful, the judge signs the petition order, and a notification will be sent to the individual to pick up a certified copy of the order by phone or email.
+The Court may inform the BCI of the Expungement Order, but the petitioner is advised to get a copy of the records should any issue arise.

 How Do I Find Recent Arrests in Utah?

-Public members can find recent arrests in Utah via inmate search tools and jail rosters under various law enforcement agencies in the state.
-The Utah County Sheriff's Office has an inmate search tool that allows individuals to search for recent arrests using the subject’s name or arrest date.
+Interested parties may find recent arrests in Utah via inmate search tools and jail rosters under various law enforcement agencies in the state.
+The Utah County Sheriff's Office has an inmate search tool that allows individuals to search for recent arrests using the subject's name or arrest date.

 Alternatively, the Utah Department of Corrections provides an online search tool that allows individuals to find recent arrests in the state.
 This search may be conducted using the offender's full name and number.